Hives: Nonallergic hives

 Mechanisms other than allergen-antibody interactions are known to cause histamine release from mast cells.
 Many drugs, for example morphine, can induce direct histamine release not involving any immunoglobulin molecule.
 Also, a diverse group of signaling substances called neuropeptides, have been found to be involved in emotionally induced hives.
 Dominantly inherited cutaneous and neurocutaneous porphyrias (porphyria cutanea tarda, hereditary coproporphyria, variegate porphyria and erythropoietic protoporphyria) have been associated with solar urticaria.
 The occurrence of drug-induced solar urticaria may be associated with porphyrias.
 This may be caused by IgG binding, not IgE.

 Dietary histamine poisoning

 This is termed scombroid food poisoning.
 Ingestion of free histamine released by bacterial decay in fish flesh may result in a rapid-onset, allergic-type symptom complex which includes hives.
 However, the hives produced by scombroid is reported not to include wheals.

 Stress and chronic idiopathic hives

 Chronic idiopathic hives has been anecdotally linked to stress since the 1940s.
 A large body of evidence demonstrates an association between this condition and both poor emotional well-being and reduced health-related quality of life.
 A link between stress and this condition has also been shown.
-A recent study has demonstrated an association between stressful life events (e.g. bereavement, divorce, etc.) and chronic idiopathic urticaria and also an association between post-traumatic stress and chronic idiopathic hives.
+Some cases have been thought to be due to stress, including an association between post-traumatic stress and chronic idiopathic hives.
+In most cases of chronic idiopathic urticaria, no cause is identified.